MayaFlux Technical Documentation

 1. Nodes: Unit-by-Unit Transformation Precision

-Nodes provide single-sample transformation where mathematical relationships become creative decisions.
+Nodes provide single-sample or single-frame transformation where mathematical relationships become creative decisions.
 Each node operates at unit precision with lock-free atomic registration.

 Key characteristics: